The Basics

 Biological Services, PO Box 501, Loxton,

-their young, or they kill the nymph right away and feed on it.
+their young, or they kill the nymph outright and feed on it.
 Once the whitefly nymphs are parasitised they

 turn black and no longer feed.